 Match an element in a DOM structure.
 The syntax is inspired

-by XPath, using () rather than []
+by XPath, using () rather than [] to select inside an

 element.
 First we can construct paths using / and //:

-Term- Select any node in the DOM matching term.
+//Term- Select any node in the DOM matching term.

-Term- Match the root against Term.
+/Term- Match the root against Term.

 - Term